arnenoori/csc-365-project/peer_review_response.md

 For the date values (warranty_date, return_date), there should be an additional constraint to ensure that you can't enter in a random string as a value.
 This is something I ran into while testing.
 - ✅  added proper error handling and checks for inputs

+### Felicia Patel
+1. Implement the endpoints from the ExampleFlows.md file: dashboard, recommendations, export, authenticate, goal
+- ❌ some of them have been scrapped but the ones meant to be kept have been implemented

+2. Transactions.py: get_transaction takes in a user_id, but does not use it in the query.
+If it is not necessary, I would remove that parameter.
+Otherwise, it would be a good thing to implement into the query as you want to make sure it is specific to a certain user.
+- ✅  addressed earlier

+3. Transactions.py: get_transaction and get_transactions seem to do the same thing.
+I would try to make a transaction_id an optional parameter if the user wants a specific transaction, otherwise return all.
+- ✅  addressed earlier

+4. Transactions.py: update_transaction takes in a user_id but does not use it in the query.
+Try to implement it to ensure the transaction given is specific to the user.
+- ✅  addressed earlier
+5. Transactions.py: delete_transaction takes in a user_id but does not use it in the query.
+Try to implement it to ensure the transaction given is specific to the user.
+- ✅  addressed earlier
+6. Transactions.py: update_transaction returns the merchant and description even when the user or transaction ids do not exist.
+I think it would be better for a message to indicate whether the ids exist and if the task was possible.
+- ✅  addressed earlier
+7. Transactions.py: It might be a good idea here to check if a user exists for the case of getting transactions.
+It does return an empty array with an user_id that doesn’t exist, but it kind of indicates that the user does exist when it returns something expected.
+Maybe here you can return an error message that indicates the user does not exist.
+- ✅  addressed earlier
+8. Users.py: Including a password field would be beneficial.
+Especially with the auth/signin endpoint from the example flows, if implemented.
+- ❌ proper password auth seems to be outside the scope of this project
+9. Users.py: get_user has an issue with handling a user that does not exist.
+Instead of the exception error being raised, a 500 error is seen in the render docs.
+Make sure the correct error is being raised (404 status code in the get_user endpoint)
+- ✅  addressed earlier
+10. Users.py: update_user returns something unexpected when an update should fail due to the user corresponding with a certain user_id not there.
+It should return a message like: user_id not found, or something like this instead of the name and email to be changed when a user doesn’t exist.
+- ✅  addressed earlier
+11. Users.py: many of the endpoints should check if a user exists or not.
+When testing with user_id that does not exist, the behavior of the endpoints makes it seem like the actions are valid.
+I think it would be good to have a message indicating the user doesn’t exist
+- ✅  addressed earlier
+12. Purchases.py: all endpoints take in a user_id, but do not use in the query.
+The only place I see it being used is for a print statement.
+I think it would be beneficial to take in the user_id and use it just to ensure that the correct information is returned specific to a user.
+- ✅  addressed earlier
+13. Purchases.py: the get endpoints have the same functionality, so I think it would be nice to compress the two.
+Maybe have the transaction_id as an optional field, like the get endpoints in transactions.py.
+- ✅ combined to create one bigger function
+14. Purchases.py: for the price input, I see that it is a float.
+It could be a good option for the endpoint to handle cases where a user just puts the dollar amount like 500 instead of 500.00.
+Probably unnecessary, but could be a nice thing to have with users being lazy.
+  - ✅  changed price to int of cents

+### Nick Perlich
+1) There should be more comments explaining logic inside functions.
+I ideally would like to read the function like a paragraph.
+- ✅  added more comments
+3) It would be nice to get a little blurb at the top of each file explaining what it represents or what the file’s main purpose is.
+- ❌ I think the file's names are pretty self-explanatory, as they title what all the functions are related to.
+4) Transaction and purchase are quite similar words.
+It would be nice to change the names of these files to make them more distinct.
+- ❌ stylistic choice
+5) There are comments describing what a function returns on some of the functions which are really nice.
+They would improve the readability of functions that do not have these comments a lot.
+- ✅  added to all get_functions
+6) It would be good if variable names better represented what they contain.
+Specifically, changing abbreviations to full words would be nice for readability.
+  - ❌ stylistic choice
+7) Add security measures in place to stop bad actors from randomly posting, deleting or updating information in the database.
+- ✅  addressed earlier
+8) Delete empty files to have a cleaner and more organized code base.
+  - ✅  deleted empty files
+9) Some lines of code are really long.
+It would be nice to shorten them by splitting up certain lines.
+  - ❌ stylistic choice although did shorten certain longer lines
+10) Add a linter to your codebase to help with picking up on issues.
+  - ❌
+11) Add a code formatter to make sure there is a consistent style across all code written by contributors.
+  - ❌
+12) Edit your project README file on GH, and add a "Contributing" section describing your coding standards, or pointing to the style guide(s) that should be followed by code contributors in your project.
+Also, provide instructions on how to set up IDE plugins if you have used them.
+      - ❌
+13) Implement a cron so that when users hit your endpoints it is faster.
+  - ❌
+14) POST purchase function should be able to receive negative numbers or there should be some kind of error message explaining that only positive numbers should be put in the request.
+- ✅  addressed earlier